Want to automate Facebook posts and streamline your social media marketing?

-If you’re a marketer, you know how much of a powerhouse social media is for consumer engagement.
+If you’re a marketer, you know what a powerhouse social media is for customer engagement.

 When posted at the right time, Facebook posts can explode with likes, comments, and shares.

-I created this guide to automating Facebook posts to help you maximize engagement on each post.
+I created this guide on automating Facebook posts to help you maximize engagement on each automatic post.

 In this article, you'll learn: